Sienci-Labs/Resources/experimental/index.md

 - "Tools & Router" more handbook material on quick-reference on tool and spindle/router handling
 - "Touch Plate" clearer, simpler explanation on setting up our add-ons
 - "Touch Plates" why are they used on CNCs, what are the other options
-- "Surfacing" better explain what it's accomplishing, bit selection, and the different ways to set it up
+- **Claimed by Kelly** "Surfacing" better explain what it's accomplishing, bit selection, and the different ways to set it up

 ## New Pages